- Home

 Coping with lymphoedema

-Lymphoedema can cause physical and emotional strain, so it’s important to look after your wellbeing.
+Lymphoedema can affect your body and mind, so it’s important to look after your wellbeing.
 Having lymphoedema can affect how you feel about yourself (self-esteem) in several ways, including:

-- body image – you may be self-conscious about the swelling and how you look; or you may have trouble finding suitable clothes and footwear, which can affect how you feel about yourself
+Body image – You may feel self-conscious about the swelling and how you look.
+Or you may have trouble finding suitable clothes and footwear, which can also affect how you feel about yourself.

-- depression – the chronic nature of lymphoedema may mean you feel overwhelmed by the ongoing treatment and by the permanent reminder of having had cancer
+Anxiety and depression – You may feel overwhelmed by the ongoing treatment and by the permanent reminder of having had cancer.

-- social isolation – you may avoid work and social activities because of worry about how you look or because you find it difficult to move around.
+Social isolation – You may avoid work and social activities because of concern about how you look or because you find it difficult to move around.

-For more on this, see Sexuality, intimacy and cancer and Emotions and cancer, or call Cancer Council 13 11 20 to find out whether a lymphoedema support group is available in your area.
+For more on this, see Sexuality, intimacy and cancer and Emotions and cancer, or call 13 11 20.

 View the Cancer Council NSW editorial policy.